ralfstuckert/css-spanning-demo/README.md

 You can try it using an emulator https://foldables-emulator.netlify.app/?url=https://rst-css-spanning-demo.netlify.app

-Be aware that this is dump layout demo without any functions.
+Be aware that this is a dumb layout demo without any functions.